Updated: May 5

 Start by heating up your fryer (the oil needs to be clean and hot).
 Set the Fryer to 400º.
 Then rinse and dry your fish.
 I usually just lay mine on a paper towel and flip a couple of times to get the excess water off.

 Then in a medium-size bowl put all of your dry ingredients (flour, black pepper, salt, garlic and onion powder, baking powder, and cayenne pepper) in and whisk them all together.

 Next, pour in the beer of your choice.
 I really don’t recommend light beer, it doesn’t really have the same taste, but if that’s what you drink, use that.
 I just personally feel that “regular” ale beers give a better flavor than light beers.
 Ultimately, it’s not my kitchen, so go for what you like. 🙂

 You don’t have to pull out a measuring cup either, you just start pouring in beer (slowly) and stirring it in (Don't drink beer, just use carbonated plain water).

 After that, you take your fish fillets and submerse the entire fish into the batter, let the excess drip off and drop into the 400ºF oil.
 It’s important that your oil is at 400ºF when you start or your fish will soak up all the oil and it will not be crispy.

-You can put as many fillets in as you want, but keep it to one floating layer of fish at a time.
+You can put as many fillets (or cubes) in as you want, but keep it to one floating layer of fish at a time.
 You will need to rotate them around until they are golden brown.
 Once they are golden, take them out and place them on a paper towel to remove any excess oil.

 Continue this process until all the fish is fried.
 Then enjoy!
 I personally like to eat mine in a fresh made bun with coleslaw on the top.
 But plain (a little tartar sauce on the side) with fries and a bowl of coleslaw is the true Wisconsin way.